techiediaries/techiediaries/_posts/2020/angular/2019-12-05-angular-9-8-tutorial-by-example-rest-crud-apis-http-get-requests-with-httpclient.md

 In the next step of our tutorial, we'll learn how to fetch the JSON data from our REST API server using `HttpClient` v9.

-## Angular Tutorial, Step 8 — Consuming the JSON REST API with Angular HttpClient 9
+##   Step 8 — Consuming the JSON REST API with Angular HttpClient 9

 In this step, we'll proceed to consume JSON data from our REST API server in our example application.